stinos/PsFzfLite/README.md

 - `Invoke-FuzzyZLocation` launch fzf with [ZLocation](https://github.com/vors/ZLocation) entries and cd to the selected directory, use for fast navigation between directories used often

+The easiest way to use these is binding them to keyboard shortcuts so they can be invoked quickly, plus first 3 will automatically pre-fill fzf input with the current commandline content.
+See samples below.

 Most of the functions have an argument for passing arguments to fzf in turn; these arguments are passed like one would type them on the commandline.
 Some examples: